Many patients state that their single largest concern with going to the dentist is the placement of crowns.

 who haven’t seen a dentist in a long time

-Many patients may have heard of a deep cleaning and consider that to be the work that their hygienist performs every six months.
-However, those routine cleanings are not the same as a deep cleaning.
-Deep cleanings are generally conducted when patients are missing their regular cleanings.
-These procedures are specifically conducted in order to correct periodontal or gum disease.
+Many patients may have heard the term deep cleaning and believe that to be the work that their hygienist performs every six months.
+However, deep cleanings are not the same as the routine cleanings that are being performed.
+Deep cleanings are generally conducted after patients have missed their regular cleanings for a long period of time and are used in order to correct any periodontal or gum disease.

-When you go to the dentist, your hygienist will use a probe in order to assess the number of bacteria or buildup on or around the teeth.
+When you go to the dentist, your hygienist will use a probe in order to assess how much bacteria or buildup there is on or around the teeth.
 The depth of the gum tissue that lies between the teeth is called pocketing if there are more than 5 millimeters between the gums and teeth.
-This can be a concern because pocketing can be an area that harbors bacteria that can harm your teeth and deteriorate the enamel.
+This can be a concern because pocketing provides areas that harbor bacteria which can harm your teeth and deteriorate the enamel.

-In the case that your hygienist measures pockets that are 5 millimeters or greater, it is likely that your dentist will suggest that you receive a deep cleaning.
-This deep cleaning involves scaling and root planning and is typically arranged in a separate appointment.
+In the case that your hygienist measures pockets that are 5 millimeters or greater, it is likely that your dentist will suggest that you receive a deep cleaning which is typically arranged as a separate appointment.

-Deep cleaning is a straightforward service.
-You will typically schedule an appointment with your hygienist.
+Deep cleaning is a straightforward service that you will schedule with your hygienist.
 The appointment time will vary depending on the level of work that needs to be performed.

 Deep cleaning involves two processes — scaling and root planing.

 Scaling is the process of removing plaque and tartar from the surface of the tooth and from within the pockets between your teeth and gums.
-Your hygienist will use a small tool or electriceor ultrasonic instruments to scrape away any buildup on the tooth and remove it with a rinse or flossing.
+Your hygienist will use a small tool or an electronic ultrasonic instrument to scrape away any buildup on the tooth and remove it with a rinse or flossing.

-After the scaling has been completed, your hygienist will complete root planing.
-Root planing involves the same tool types as scaling but focuses on the root of the tooth.
+After the scaling has been completed, your hygienist will then perform the root planing which involves the same tool types as scaling but focuses on the root of the tooth.
 By ensuring that the root is clean and free of debris or buildup, it allows the gums to naturally heal back over the roots and eliminate or reduce the pocket size.

-Deep cleaning typically involves at least two appointments.
-Your dental office may schedule additional appointments if you require more work, or as follow-up appointments to ensure that your mouth is healing and the pocket size is getting smaller or if any additional work is required.
+Deep cleaning typically involves at least two appointments, but your dental office may schedule follow-up appointments to ensure that your mouth is healing and the pocket size is getting smaller or if any additional work is required.

 Tooth decay is the single most common dental problem affecting Americans today.
-You may hear your dentist refer to ‘dental caries’ or ‘dental cavities’, but all of these terms mean that you have at least one tooth being affected by tooth decay.
-Tooth decay is a leading cause of dental pain and also the most noted reason for patients to visit their dentist for advice and support.
+It is a leading cause of dental pain and the most noted reason for patients to visit their dentist for advice and support.
+You may hear your dentist use the terms ‘dental caries’ or ‘dental cavities’, but both of these mean that you have at least one tooth being affected by tooth decay.

-Eventually, if decay is allowed to reach the root of the tooth then you will almost certainly experience toothache, with many people suffering acute pain when they eat or drink.
-The root, which serves the tooth with the healthy blood vessels and nutrients, can become infected and the tooth will die.
+Eventually, if decay is allowed to reach the root of the tooth then you will almost certainly experience a toothache, especially when you eat or drink.
+The root, which carries to the tooth healthy blood vessels and nutrients, can become infected and the tooth will die.

 Abscess formation is the final stage of tooth decay and by far the most painful.
-Once the bacteria passes into the root, it can put the conjoining bones at risk of infection too.
-This increases the likelihood of you losing the tooth and suffering from other diseases as the infection passes into the bloodstream and around your body.
+Once the bacteria pass into the root, it can put the conjoining bones at risk of infection.
+This increases the likelihood of tooth loss and other diseases as the infection passes into the bloodstream and around your body.

-There are a variety of different things that contribute towards the development of tooth decay.
-However, ultimately there is one key factor that determines whether someone is more likely to suffer from tooth decay and that is their commitment to oral hygiene.
+There are a variety of different things that contribute to the development of tooth decay.
+However, there is ultimately one key factor that determines whether someone is more likely to suffer from tooth decay, and that is their commitment to oral hygiene.

 Brushing and flossing your teeth is the single, most important thing that you can do protect your teeth from decay, and failure to do this properly on a daily basis will mean that the plaque acids are not removed before they cause damage to your teeth.
 Flossing and using fluoride mouthwash also helps to remove bacteria and keep your teeth in great condition.

-It can be difficult to find basic information on what you should be doing for your teeth.
-Many advertisers have saturated the market trying to prove why their product is the best or only option for your teeth.
+Finding basic information on what you should be doing for your teeth can be difficult since advertisers have saturated the market trying to prove why their product is the best or only option for your teeth.
 However, dental care doesn’t have to be that difficult.
 In order to help keep you on the right track for your dental health and away from chasing the newest and unproven fads, we’ve compiled a list of tried and true methods for your home oral care.

 This is probably the single most common piece of advice.
-For every age and any condition, dentists recommend that you brush your teeth twice a day.
-Teeth should be brushed with toothpaste that includes fluoride for anybody that understands not to swallow the toothpaste.
+For every age and condition, dentists recommend that you brush your teeth twice a day.
+For anybody that understands not to swallow toothpaste, teeth should be brushed with a toothpaste that includes fluoride.
 You should brush for two minutes each time which you can keep track of by using a simple kitchen timer or an electric toothbrush since many have automatic timers that run for two minutes.

-Many municipal water supplies have fluoride added as a treatment to their water.
-While this helps to protect your teeth, you should also use fluoride toothpaste.
-If you believe that you still aren’t getting enough protection, you can talk to your dentist about prescription fluoride options.
-You also get fluoride treatments when you visit your dentist for your regularly scheduled cleanings and checkups.
+Many municipal water supplies have fluoride added as a treatment to their water and while this certainly helps to protect your teeth, you should also use fluoride toothpaste.
+If you believe that you still aren’t getting enough protection, you can talk to your dentist about prescription fluoride options or get fluoride treatments when you visit your dentist for your regularly scheduled cleanings and checkups.

 While flossing is the most common type of interdental cleaning method, you can also use a variety of products that are out on the market, such as a water pick.
 The goal of cleaning between the teeth is to be able to remove food debris and sugars from the spaces that brushing can’t get to.

-Being considerate of your diet helps your general health in many ways beyond your teeth.
+Being mindful of your diet helps your general health in many ways beyond your teeth.
 However, dentists see a correlation between your diet and your dental health.
-You should try to limit your intake of sugars and sugary drinks.
-Sugars attract bacteria that can cause damage and weaken the enamel of your teeth.
-When this enamel is worn down, cavities are more likely to appear in your teeth.
+You should try to limit your intake of sugars and sugary drinks as sugars attract bacteria that can cause damage and weaken the enamel of your teeth.
+When this enamel is worn down, teeth become more susceptible to cavities.

-Dentists recommend that you see them twice a year.
-This allows them to regularly monitor your teeth and catch any issues before they become significant.
+Dentists recommend that you see them twice a year which allows them to regularly monitor your teeth and catch any issues before they become significant.
 Regular visits to your dentist also help to remove plaque and tartar buildup before it becomes a major issue.

 For people who have concerns or fears of the dentist, there are other options out there to help make your experience more pleasant.
-Talk to your dentist and be open about your feelings.
+Talk to your dentist and be open about your concerns.

 While this isn’t necessary for every patient, it can help people who have an increased risk of gum disease.
-Look for mouthwashes and even toothpastes that have antimicrobial properties.
-Utilizing products that help to kill bacteria can help reduce the damage to the enamel of your teeth and keep you cavity free.
+Look for mouthwash and even toothpaste that have antimicrobial properties.
+Utilizing products that help to kill bacteria can help reduce the damage to the enamel of your teeth and keep you cavity-free.

 Additionally, if you have an increased risk of caries, there are many types of mouthwash that also contain fluoride.
 These treatments give you one more weapon in your arsenal to fight against poor dental health.

 Gum disease is an exceedingly common oral health problem and is estimated to affect more than half of the U.S. population.
-Unfortunately, it is also very easy to ignore in the earliest stages of the condition and this means that it is often fairly advanced by the time it is diagnosed.
-This means that irreversible damage to your oral health may have already occurred.
+Unfortunately, since it is very easy to ignore in the earliest stages of the condition, it is often fairly advanced by the time it is diagnosed which means that irreversible damage to your oral health may have already occurred.

-While gum disease may be unpleasant and have significant consequences for your teeth and even your life, the good news is there it can be treated, and even prevented entirely.
+While gum disease may be unpleasant and have significant consequences for your teeth and general health, it can be treated, and even prevented entirely.

 Gum disease is an inflammatory oral condition that is caused by the invasion of bacteria-laden plaque into the soft tissue of the gums.
-When this happens, the gums become sore and swollen and may start to bleed when you brush your teeth.
-At this stage it is often known as gingivitis, but since the symptoms are fairly mild, they can be easily overlooked and ignored.
-However, if treatment isn’t sought fairly promptly, the condition can progress and become much more severe.
+When this happens, the gums become sore and swollen and may start to bleed when you brush your teeth which at this stage, it is often known as gingivitis.
+Since the symptoms are usually fairly mild, they can be easily overlooked and ignored.
+However, if treatment isn’t sought soon enough, the condition can progress and become much more severe.

-There are many different symptoms of gum disease and these tend to worsen as the condition worsens.
-Some of the signs that you should look out for include:
+There are many symptoms of gum disease that tend to worsen as the condition worsens.
+Some signs to look out for include: